 Since the Dakabin Station Action Group was formed in 2012 we have had some success with securing over $2 million in funding for minor upgrades on and around the station.
-These are small but vital steps towards making Dakabin Station safer and accessible for all.
-We look forward to watching this list grow and one day a major upgrade WILL be on the list!
+These were small but vital steps towards making Dakabin Station safer and accessible for all.
+It is with great pleasure we can inform you that in June 2017 the State Government announced a $30 million upgrade of Dakabin Station.
+We knew that one day a major upgrade WILL be on the list and it finally has happened.
+Below is still a list of achievements but to be kept up to date with the upgrade specifically please visit http://dakabinstationactiongroup.com/upgrade-progress.

 *November – Council announces they will build 2 raised pedestrian crossings on Thompson Road